 When you enter information into the Business Name cells and the Heading Cells it will update all the same information in each month Month 1 to Month 12.

 The monthly worksheets are where the day to day action happens!

-Accounting Excel Template January Worksheet
+Accounting Excel Template Month1 Worksheet